 - Toss the zucchini with olive oil and salt on a baking sheet.
 Roast for 20 minutes, stirring halfway through, until golden and tender.
 Let cool slightly.1 small zucchini, 1 tablespoon extra-virgin olive oil, ¼ teaspoon kosher salt

 - In a small bowl, whisk together the preserved lemon, lemon juice, lemon zest, Dijon, honey (if using), and olive oil.
 Season with freshly ground black pepper and flaky sea salt to taste.
-Set aside.1 preserved lemon, 2 tbsps fresh lemon juice, 1 zest of one lemon, 1 teaspoon Dijon mustard, 1 teaspoon honey, ¼ cup extra-virgin olive oil, freshly ground pepper, flaky sea salt
+Set aside.1 preserved lemon, 2 tablespoons fresh lemon juice, 1 zest of one lemon, 1 teaspoon Dijon mustard, 1 teaspoon honey, ¼ cup extra-virgin olive oil, freshly ground pepper, flaky sea salt

 - Drizzle with vinaigrette and toss gently to coat.